Branches

 -

-Right-click the decision diamond to display the shortcut menu and select from the following options in the shortcut menu:
+Right-click the decision diamond to display the shortcut menu and select the required option.

 - Edit – Edit the text within the diamond and each condition point.